jlob97/DataScience-Scripts/README.md

 K-Means Segmentation: Customer segmentation project for a telecommunications company to design new data plans aimed at groups with common needs.
 The project focus on partitioning the data into coherent groups.

-Tree with GridSearch and XGBoosting, Classification: Client classification project for a telecommunications company with the intention of finding patterns in users of postpaid plans.
+Decision Tree with GridSearch and XGBoosting, Classification: Client classification project for a telecommunications company with the intention of finding patterns in users of postpaid plans.
 The project focuses on assigning labels or predefined classes to data points, through supervised predictive models.

 PS: Outdated, since most of my code is not available to be public.